mrismanaziz/Reforestation/README.md

-## What do computers and air conditioners have in common?
-They both become useless when you open windows.
+## What did Yoda say when he saw himself in 4K?
+"HDMI"